-A student who, during high school (9-12), has participated in interscholastic athletics, marching band, or cheerleading for two full seasons is not required to complete a second physical education class as a condition to graduate.
-Eighth grade physical education will continue to count as one of the high school physical education requirements.
-Students who elect the physical education waiver will not receive the 0.25 credits toward graduation.
-Please indicate on your scheduling form that you are choosing to waive your second PE course.
+A student who, during high school (9-12), has participated in interscholastic athletics, marching band, or cheerleading for two full seasons is not required to complete .50 physical education credits as a condition to graduate.
+Students who elect the physical education waiver will not receive the 0.50 credits toward graduation.
+Please indicate on your scheduling form that you are choosing to waive your PE credit.
 Please see your counselor and/or the Ohio Department of Education for more details.